“We’re in the business of inspiring people. I want to change lives, like my life was changed.”

 I want people to experience my work in large spaces, because I see the power of the communal experience to connect, to amplify the senses, to focus the learning about ourselves and to inspire each other.

-A new full production, Grand Finale, premiered in 2017 and embarked on a world tour which will continue throughout 2018, when projects will also include a revival of Hofesh’s production of Gluck’s Orphée et Eurydice at La Scala, Milan, co-directed with John Fulljames; a UK and international tour of Clowns and a new companion project performed by our apprentice company, Shechter II; and the conclusion of our 3-year talent development project East Wall, which culminates in a large-scale spectacle of dance and live music at the Tower of London, in partnership with East London Dance, Historic Royal Palaces and LIFT.
+2018 marked the company’s tenth anniversary and saw the continuing international tour of Grand Finale; a revival of Hofesh’s production of Gluck’s Orphée et Eurydice at La Scala, Milan, co-directed with John Fulljames, and a UK and international tour of SHOW, performed by our apprentice company, Shechter II.
+East Wall, our four-year talent development project, culminated in a large-scale spectacle of dance and live music at the Tower of London, in partnership with East London Dance, Historic Royal Palaces and LIFT, and BBC Two presented our first dance film, Hofesh Shechter’s Clowns, which was broadcast in September as part of the Performance Live strand to exceptional and extensive new audiences for the company’s work.